pavel-demin/red-pitaya-notes/led-blinker.md

 Building a bootable SD card image:
 {% highlight bash %}
-sudo sh scripts/image.sh scripts/debian.sh red-pitaya-debian-8.5-armhf.img
+sudo sh scripts/image.sh scripts/debian.sh red-pitaya-debian-8.5-armhf.img 1024
 {% endhighlight %}

-The SD card image size is 512 MB, so it should fit on any SD card starting from 1 GB.
+The SD card image size is 1 GB, so it should fit on any SD card starting from 2 GB.

 To write the image to a SD card, the `dd` command-line utility can be used on GNU/Linux and Mac OS X or [Win32 Disk Imager](http://sourceforge.net/projects/win32diskimager/) can be used on MS Windows.